cjgb/datanalytics/content/posts/2013-04-04-textconnection-y-ficheros-anonimos.md

 >As output text connections keep the character vector up to date line-by-line, they are relatively expensive to use, and it is often better to use an anonymous file() connection to collect output.

-Vamos, que desaconseja usar dicha función por motivos de rendimiento cuando no vayan a usarse todas las sus características de las que `file` carece.
+Vamos, que desaconseja usar dicha función por motivos de rendimiento cuando no vayan a usarse todas sus características de las que `file` carece.
 Pero, ¿será cierto que el rendimiento es tan malo?
 Y de serlo, ¿cómo usar `file`?

 Veámoslo: